Last updated on July 15, 2020

 How to Transition

-I used to play a lot in DADGAD, but I found I hit a brick wall pretty soon, usually after going through the jangly everything in D/Kashmir stage, and dismissing the tuning as one-dimensional.
+I used to play a lot in DADGAD, but I found I hit a brick wall pretty soon, usually after going through the jangly everything in D/Kashmir stage, and dismissing this incredible alternate tuning as one-dimensional.
 What I would also do is find a chord chart and start playing around with different shapes, but this also led to early frustration.
 What was I doing wrong?

 I soon realized that I’d taken all the fun out of it by depriving myself of the process of discovery.
 The process of discovery is an incredibly powerful learning tool.
 It’s basically the difference between someone showing you something, and you finding it out (discovering it) for yourself.
 The latter creates a far more powerful learning experience which becomes engrained in your memory because it’s ‘yours’, you discovered it.

 Tune your guitar to DADGAD and check out the following fretboard diagram; see how many D7 chords you can find:

-Wasn’t that a lot more interesting that if I were to have given you a bunch of chord shapes?
+Wasn’t that a lot more interesting than if I were to have given you a bunch of chord shapes to rote learn?
 You’re also 100 times more likely to remember the chord shapes YOU just found, rather than the ones I could have given you.
 Look at the diagram again, it doubles up as a dominant 7th arpeggio reference.
 If I gave you a sheet of dominant 7 arpeggios in DADGAD and told you to learn them, you’d probably be back to standard tuning in a flash, but the process of discovery will keep you far more entertained.

 What about Scales?